Derrick Pumaren: UE (2014–2017)

 Pumaren was hired by UE Red Warriors as head coach, and led his team to a 4th seed playoff game against the eventual champions NU Bulldogs, but lost.
-UE struggled and did not qualify for the next seasons that led him to resign.
+UE struggled and did not qualify for the next seasons, which led him to resign.

 CEU Scorpions (2018–2019)

-Pumaren was hired by CEU Scorpions as head coach, and led his team to a better performance in Universities and Colleges Basketball League, but once lost to Olivarez College in a semi-final game.
-In 2019 PBA D-League Aspirants' Cup, he led the Scorpions to be a great performing team, but lost to Ateneo Blue Eagles 3 games to 1.
+Pumaren was hired by CEU Scorpions as head coach, and led his team to a better performance in the Universities and Colleges Basketball League, but once lost to Olivarez College in a semi-final game.
+At the 2019 PBA D-League Aspirants' Cup, he led the Scorpions to be a great performing team, but lost to Ateneo Blue Eagles three games to one.

 Return to La Salle (2020–2022)

-In 2020, he returned as head coach for the De La Salle Green Archers in the UAAP, replacing Gian Nazario.
+In 2020, Pumaren returned as head coach for the De La Salle Green Archers in the UAAP, replacing Gian Nazario.
 In December 2022, La Salle opted not to renew Pumaren's contract.

-Discovery–Rizal (2025–)
+Discovery–Rizal/Akari Sparks (2025–)

 Pumaren joined the Discovery Perlas Rizal of the Women's Maharlika Pilipinas Basketball League (WMPBL) 2025 regular season.
-This is his first time for him to coach a women's team.
+This is his first time coaching a women's team.